Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 1. Protein sources on the fruitarian and frugivore diet

-There are basically two types of high-fruit diets that differ in terms of protein sources: frugivore and fruitarian.
-While protein can certainly be a limiting factor on the fruit-only fruitarian diet, the frugivore diet has plenty of protein-rich foods.
-After all, frugivores in nature have healthy muscle mass: The diet of chimpanzees includes mainly fruits, also nuts, and greens, but also small amounts of animal-based foods (read more below).
+The diet of chimpanzees includes mainly tropical fruits, tender leaves, nuts, and other parts of tropical trees, but also small amounts of animal-based foods (read more below).
 Comparing the frugivorous apes’ diet can help us understand a fruit-based diet in nature and how to apply it to humans.
 Find a more detailed comparison between a frugivore and a fruitarian diet here.

 Overview high-fruit diets: